A resilient mindset makes a big difference

 Using Talking Therapy to Alter Perspectives

-Psychology research now points to cognitive-behaviour therapy (CBT) as the most powerful, best-practice intervention for helping young people cope with emotional issues.
+Psychology research now suggests that cognitive-behaviour therapy (CBT) is the most powerful, best-practice intervention for helping young people cope with emotional issues.
 This talking therapy focuses on changing a person’s negative thought patterns to assist them in viewing the world differently.

-State governments have published useful guides for helping employees deal with workplace bullying – including keeping a record, seeking advice, and locating grievous complaint procedures.
-However, in my view, these guides need to include illustrations of individuals’ ability to cope with bullying.
+State governments have published valuable guides for helping employees cope with workplace bullying, including keeping records, seeking advice, and locating grievous complaint procedures.
+However, I believe these guides must include illustrations of individuals’ ability to cope with bullying.

-So, too, parents and teachers need to have conversations with young people that include the essential points that acts of bullying are bad but bad does not mean catastrophic, that they can cope, and they should not take bullying personally.
+Parents and teachers also need to have conversations with young people that include the essential points that acts of bullying are bad.
+Still, bad does not mean catastrophic, they can cope, and they should not take bullying personally.

-While getting bullies to stop is the ultimate solution and aim, we also need to highlight that inside each of us resides great power to cope with difficulty.
+While stopping bullies is the ultimate solution and aim, we also must highlight that each of us has great power to cope with difficulty.

 All forms of bullying will not be eradicated until we achieve a safer and saner society.
-We need to ensure that we are helping everyone grow the self-acceptance, self-confidence and self-belief that are essential elements of coping with adversity.
+We need to ensure that we are helping everyone develop the self-acceptance, self-confidence, and self-belief essential for coping with adversity.

 Bullying – The Power to Cope is our prevention mental health cognitive-behavioural program that provides young people (aged 8 – 14) with strategies to use when faced with bullying.
 Published research reveals a significant positive impact of this program on young people’s levels of stress and their ability to deal with different forms of bullying.